layrjs/layr/packages/memory-router/README.md

-# @liaison/memory-router
+# @layr/memory-router

-A simple router for Liaison that works without a browser.
+A simple router for Layr that works without a browser.

 ## Installation

 ```
-npm install @liaison/memory-router
+npm install @layr/memory-router
 ```

 ## License